 I review nonfiction works in astronomy, history of science, and history of astronomy as well as works of speculative fiction (science fiction and fantasy, with reviews published in Strange Horizons and Black Gate as well as elsewhere).
 You can find some of my reviews posted regularly on my blog.
-Some of my reviews of science fiction and fantasy also appeared as Broken Sky Reviews on the Fiction Vortex blog.

 Please contact me if you have work you would like reviewed.
 Note that I’m a bit old-fashioned in that I do not read electronic copy on devices.
 I spend a good portion of my life in front of a screen, and I prefer to do my reading on paper.

 Journal for the History of Astronomy